Ehsan02/Student_Details/README.md

 # Requirements:

-1.java jdk 1.8 or above,\
+1. Java jdk 1.8 or above,
-2.connector/j,\
+2. Connector/j,
-3.XAMPP for creating localhost server for MySQL database,\
+3. XAMPP for creating localhost server for MySQL database,
-4.JDatechooser jar.
+4. JDatechooser jar.

 # Guidelines:

-1.Make sure to start Apache and MySQL from xampp control panel before running the application,\
+1. Make sure to start Apache and MySQL from xampp control panel before running the application,
-2.The database name is 'elite' and table 'record'.
+2. The database name is 'elite' and table 'record'.